 After reviewing many different options, we decided to take a tour with InsideJapanTours.
 It will give us a good overview of Japan, Japanese culture, food and customs, plus we’ll get to see big cities, smaller towns, natural beauty and ride the Bullet Train.

 The itinerary sounds interesting, moves at a slower pace and includes many cities and sights that we are interested in seeing.
 They also include many activities that we get to participate in.
-Activities including cooking classes, ritual drumming, meditation at a shrine with a temple priest and tea with a Geisha-in-training will be interesting and fun.
+Activities including cooking classes, ritual drumming, meditation at a shrine with a temple priest and tea with a Maiko (Geisha-in-training) will be interesting and fun.

 The flight over will be a long one – a bit over thirteen hours.
 Hopefully, we’ll be able to sleep on the flight so we can hit the ground running.
 I’m sure that jet lag will come into play our first few days there, but I’m counting on the excitement to overcome it.